 Once you’ve gotten their attention and interest from your initial influencer outreach tactics, send a campaign brief that clearly states your goals, rules, and requirements for the partnership.

-As we mentioned in Chapter 2’s discussion on types of influencer marketing campaign examples, it’s mission-critical that you give your influencer creative freedom to craft the details of their content.
+As we’ve mentioned before when covering different types of influencer marketing campaign examples, it’s mission-critical that you give your influencer creative freedom to craft the details of their content.

 Our theme of authenticity and relationships is coming back – if you control too much of the content, the influencer’s audience will know it’s staged.
 And that can damage your credibility faster than you might think.